mykelcodes/react-native-layer-ui/README.md

 # react-native-layer-ui

-React Native Layer is a collection of customizable
+React Native Layer is a collection of customizable and production ready UI components for building beautiful React Native applications.

 ## Installation